Vivienne Binns

-Vivienne Joyce Binns (born 1940) is an Australian artist known for her contribution to the Women's Art Movement in Australia, her engagement with feminism in her artwork, and her active advocacy within community arts.
-She works predominantly in painting.
+Vivienne Joyce Binns (6 December 1940 – 1 August 2026) was an Australian artist known for her contribution to the Women's Art Movement in Australia, her engagement with feminism in her artwork, and her active advocacy within community arts.
+She worked predominantly in painting.

 Early life

-Binns was born in Wyong, New South Wales, Australia, in 1940.
+Binns was born in Wyong, New South Wales, Australia, on 6 December 1940.
 She was the youngest of five children of her parents Joyce and Norman.
 Norman had enlisted in the army six months prior to Vivienne's birth and spent the majority of five years serving in the Middle East and Papua New Guinea, while Joyce and the children lived in Young, New South Wales.
 In 1945, following the end of the war, the Binns family returned to Sydney, where Binns grew up, first in Willoughby then Wollstonecraft.

 From 1953, Binns attended North Sydney Girls High School.
 She later pursued her tertiary education in art at the National Art School from 1958 to 1962.
 After her graduation, Binns stayed on campus and took on a teaching role in the drawing department.
 She never conformed to traditional gender roles, and, during a time of "initial, intense, introversion", was questioning her sexuality as well as interrogating the philosophies and ideas in making art, in particular Dadaism.